 Retirement Purchase - A type of Transaction where any actor, whether or not an Account Holder, may purchase and immediately retire CORCs to its own or another actor's benefit.

-Certificate Listing Service - An online service facilitated by the Marketplace Operator, which lists CORCs made available for Direct Purchase or Retirement Purchase.
+Certificate Listing Service - A service facilitated by the Marketplace Operator, which lists CORCs made available for Retirement Purchase, or Service Provider Trade.